 Sample format

 Crafting effective research inquiries is most important for guiding your study and achieving your research goals.
-Below, you’ll find various question formats, designed to inspire and guide your inquiry.
+Below, you’ll find various question formats, designed to inspire and guide your enquiry.
 Refer to the accompanying picture for a comprehensive range of question formats suitable for a variety of research purposes and contexts.

 Research frameworks